stevenGravy/teleportsampleresources/README.md

 # Test resources

 If you haven't setup roles you can test out access with the roles under the directory roles.

+The ssh nodes and app access are available in the web console or via `tsh`.

 db tests:
 ```bash